vrugtehagel/eleventy-asset-hash/README.md

   // …
   eleventyConfig.addPlugin(EleventyDocumentOutline, {
     algorithm: "SHA-256",
-    processedExtensions: ['html', 'css', 'js'],
-    hashedExtensions: ['css', 'js'],
+    include: ['**/*.html'],
+    includeAssets: ['**/*.{css,js}'],
   });
   // …
 }
 ```

-As shown above, there are additional options one may pass as second argument to the `.addPlugin()` call, as an object.
+As shown above, there are additional options one may pass as second argument to
+the `.addPlugin()` call, as an object.
 It may have the following keys:

-- `algorithm`: a hashing algorithm.
-Must be supported by `crypto.subtle.digest()`, such as `'SHA-1'`, `'SHA-256'`, `'SHA-384'`, or `'SHA-512'`.
+- `algorithm`: A hashing algorithm, as supported by the standardized `crypto.subtle.digest()`, such as `'SHA-1'`, `'SHA-256'`, `'SHA-384'`, or
+  `'SHA-512'`.
 Defaults to `'SHA-256'`.
+For other algorithms, see the `computeChecksum` option.
-- `maxLength`: an optional maximum length for the hash.
-If the hash exceeds this lengths, it is trimmed to be `maxLength`.
-This exists mostly to reduce the impact of the added hash at the cost of some clash-resilience.
+- `maxLength`: An optional maximum length for the hash.
+If the hash exceeds this
+  lengths, it is trimmed to be `maxLength`.
+This exists mostly to reduce the
-- `processExtensions`: the extensions of the output files to process.
-Defaults to `['html']`.
-If an extension is not processed by default (e.g. when using `.addPassthroughCopy()` to copy CSS files), then the extension is automatically added.
-If this is undersired, use:
-- `disableAutomaticExtensionProcessing`: a boolean to disable the automatic processing of extensions that are found in `processExtensions` but are not detected as output extensions.
-Defaults to `false`.
+  impact of the added hash at the cost of some clash-resilience.
-- `param`: the query parameter name to use for the hash.
-Defaults to `'v'`.
+- `param`: The name of the query param to use; defaults to `'v'`.
-- `hashedExtensions`: the extensions of the files to hash and add the query param to.
-Defaults to `['css', 'js']`.
-- `rootDir`: the root directory to match absolute URLs against.
-References to assets found are looked up under that path using `rootDir` as base, then read and hashed.
-Defaults to the `dir.ouput` option passed to Eleventy.
-- `computeChecksum`: optionally, a custom checksum function.
-Receives a full asset path relative to the project root.
-It may return a string (a hash) or `null` if it must not be processed.
-- `resolvePath`: a custom path resolver function.
-Receives a matched asset path (either relative to the file it's found in, or absolute) and a second `page` argument that has data about the page the given asset was found in.
+- `directory`: The output directory to process files in.
+Defaults to `dir.ouput` as specified in your Eleventy config.
+This is simultaneously the directory that found assets are resolved against, though see `pathPrefix` to adjust this.
+- `include`: An array of globs for the files to process.
+These globs are applied to the output directory (see the `directory` option), not the CWD.
+- `exclude`: An array of globs for files not to process.
+Any files matched by this is ignored even if they are matched by the `include` option.
+- `pathPrefix`: A prefix to cut off of absolute URLs.
+This is useful if your Eleventy output is uploaded to a site's subdirectory; for example, if your site is uploaded under `/foo/`, the setting `pathPrefix: '/foo/'` causes absolute URLs such as `/foo/bar.js` to look up `bar.js` (relative to the output directory).
+- `includeAssets`: An array of globs for the assets to hash and add query parameters for.
+Note that assets are not hashed if they are not referenced by any of the files processed, since then there's nowhere to add the query parameter.
+- `excludeAssets`: An array of globs for assets not to hash.
+- `computeChecksum`: A custom function to compute checksums based on a file's contents.
+It must accept one argument, an `ArrayBuffer`, and return the checksum as a string.